Online Convex Optimization Using Coordinate Descent Algorithms: Regret bounds for online coordinate descent algorithms with deterministic coordinate selection rules

 \subsection{Dynamic regret for strongly convex functions}

 Note that when the cost functions are strongly convex and constant stepsizes are used, the result in Proposition \ref{P1-Ch4} only gives a dynamic regret bound that is linear in $T$.
-Therefore, next we aim to establish the dynamic regret bounds for Algorithms \ref{alg2-Ch4} and \ref{alg3-Ch4}.
-In this section we make the following assumption on the problem (\ref{MainProblem}). \begin{assumption} For any $t$, the gradient of $f_t$ is uniformly block-wise Lipschitz continuous, i.e., for any $1\leq i\leq P$, there exists $L_i>0$ such that the following inequality holds for any $t\in\mathbb{N}$, $x\in\mathbb{R}^n$, and $u\in\mathbb{R}^{n_i}$
+Therefore, we aim to establish better dynamic regret bounds for Algorithms \ref{alg2-Ch4} and \ref{alg3-Ch4}.
+In this subsection, we will make the following assumption on the problem (\ref{MainProblem}). \begin{assumption} The gradient of $f_t$ is block-wise Lipschitz continuous uniformly in $t$, i.e., for any $1\leq i\leq P$, there exists $L_i>0$ such that the following inequality holds for any $t\in\mathbb{Z}_{\geq 0}$, $x\in\mathbb{R}^n$, and $u\in\mathbb{R}^{n_i}$

 where $H_{i}\in\mathbb{R}^{n\times n_i}$ is such that $[H_1\ H_2\cdots H_P]=I_{n}$. \end{assumption}